padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 1. Fix network issues if any.
 1. Check each member's CPU usage and available system resources.
-1. Gracefully stop members (not locators) in Split A.
+1. Gracefully stop data nodes (not locators) in Split A.
 1. Increase system resources for those members as needed and restart them.
 1. Identify members that ran out of system resources.
 1. Increase system resources as needed for those members.